Purdue-SoCET/RISCVBusiness/docs/src/multicore.md

 To build the core with configurations using verilator, run ```make verilate```.

 ### Heterogeneous Multicore Verification
 [riscv-tests](../../riscv-tests/), an open source RISC-V extension unit tests provided by RISC-V International is used to verify extension functionality.

+#### Running riscv-tests for multicore
-To run extension unit test with heterogeneous multicore, run the following command.
+To run extension unit test with the multicore, run the following command after build.

 `./run_riscv_tests.py --environment pm --isa [extension] --num-harts [N]`.

-`--environment` flag must be set to `pm` for multicore with virtual memory disabled and `--num-harts` flag must be set in order to test multiple cores.
+In order to test multiple cores, `--environment` flag must be set to `pm` for multicore and `--num-harts` flag must be set.

 For heterogeneous multicore, `run_tests.py` is not supported yet.

+#### How it works
 For pm environment, required extension information is written to fromhost address from the testbench.
 Each core compares required extension with its misa register and skips the test if it is missing the extension.

-Results are displayed to terminal and shows per core result if any one core skips or fails the unit test.
+Once the test completes, results are displayed to terminal and shows per core result if any one core skips or fails the unit test.

 Due to how riscv-tests are written for multiple cores to read and write to same address and compare its result to some fixed value, tests in C and A extensions will fail.
 Currently, C extension tests that fail for pm environment are disabled.

 ### Clock Gating
 To improve power efficiency, the core currently has simple clock gating module that cuts the clock to the pipeline when the core recieves wfi instruction and wakes up when another core sends interrupt through msip.
 This requires software to be programmed so that least one core is always awake to send interrupt to wake up sleeping cores.

-Since RISCVBusiness does not have CLINT module, to emulate inter-processor interrupt, tb_core.cc employs fake software interrupt that treats core write to `MSIP_ADDR` as software interrupt.
+Since RISCVBusiness does not have CLINT module, testbench needs to emulate inter-processor interrupt.
+To do so, tb_core.cc employs fake software interrupt that treats core write to `MSIP_ADDR` as software interrupt.

 ## Running C-tests for Multicore
 Core functionality can be tested with custom C tests.
 Current tests are written for homogeneous multicores.

-Tests that support up to 8 cores are mergesort.c, matmul.c, and vector_add.c.
+To test homogeneous multicore scalability, bootup file and 3 tests are written to support 1 to 8 cores.
+3 tests that can be ran with 8 cores are mergesort.c, matmul.c, and vector_add.c.

 ### C-test structure
 `verification/multicore-tests/c-tests/multicore_start.S` is the boot file for multicore C tests.
 In multicore_start.S file, after bss clear, each core is directed to its corresponding main function.